pverscha/phd_thesis/10-chapter_1_introduction.md

 ##### RNA
 RNA stands for **R**ibo**N**ucleic **A**cid and is chemically very similar to DNA.
 Instead of Thymine, RNA uses its complement Uracil (represented by U), but the other three nucleotides A, C and G remain the same.
-Unlike DNA, the RNA is found in nature as a single strand folded onto itself, rather than a paired double strand.
+Unlike DNA, RNA is found in nature as a single strand folded onto itself, rather than a paired double strand.

 There exist different types of RNA that are each responsible for an important process in the creation of proteins.
 Cellular organisms (such as humans) use messenger RNA (mRNA) to convey genetic information that is subsequently used to direct the synthesis of specific proteins.